epec254/rag_code/README.md

 ### Tutorial 3: Running evaluation on a logged RAG chain

+[This tutorial](Tutorials/3_evaluation_of_existing_chains/README.md) walks you through using Evaluation Suite to evaluate the quality of a RAG chain built with RAG Studio.

-### Tutorial 4: Running evaluation on an existing RAG chain / app built outside of RAG Studio
+### Tutorial 4: Running evaluation on a RAG chain or app built outside of RAG Studio

 [This tutorial](Tutorials/4_evaluation_of_existing_chains/README.md) walks you through using Evaluation Suite to evaluate the quality of a RAG chain built outside of RAG Studio or already deployed outside of Databricks.